 Commissioners felt they were being offered a “one size fits all” impersonal service that was not structured to their needs.

-If you know where you are going your are more likely to get there
+If you know where you are going you are more likely to get there

 What do we want to bid for and why?

-All organisations will (or should) have a strategy which creates a common understanding of the organisation’s objectives in the short and longer term.
+All organisations will (or should) have a strategy that creates a common understanding of the organisation’s objectives in the short and longer-term.
 This is often expressed in terms of: